-Awareness of using digital transformation to create a sustainable future in banking is high among UK and Dutch banking executives, highlighting the opportunity for banks to build on awareness by using digital to drive sustainable outcomes.
+Awareness of using digital transformation to create a sustainable future in banking is high among US, UK and Dutch banking executives, highlighting the opportunity for banks to build on awareness by using digital to drive sustainable outcomes.
+The US is outpacing Europe in this field.

-In the Netherlands, 4 in 5 (80%) banking executives are aware that digital can have a positive contribution to sustainable banking.
-For UK banks, awareness is also high, with just under three quarters (72%) of banking executives aware that digital has a positive role in driving sustainable outcomes.
+In the US 9 out of 10 (93%), and in the Netherlands 4 in 5 (80%), banking executives are aware that digital can have a positive contribution to sustainable banking.
+For UK banks, awareness is similar, with just under three quarters (72%) of banking executives aware that digital has a positive role in driving sustainable outcomes.